Rob-Leggett/angular_websockets_security/README.md

 If you wanna redeploy the server part, terminate client side first by `Ctrl+C` then `cd ..` then restart the loop above.

+### see tomcat logs

+To see the last 1000 lines of logs of tomcat server (in second terminal TAB as the first one is running client side or mvn):
+`cd $TOMCAT_HOME/logs; tail -n 1000 catalina.out;`

 ### the restful api